imarsman/concur/README.md

 commands.
 All lists in `concur` are cycled through with the longest list defining how many operations to perform.
 If there is a shorter list and its members are fully used the list will cycle back to the starting point.

-List of input using the `-a` flag (which can be used repeatedly to result in separate input lists) can be arbitrary literal lists or expansions of file globbing pattters.
+List of input using the `-a` flag (which can be used repeatedly to result in separate input lists) are arbitrary literal lists or expansions of file globbing pattters.
 For example `-a '/var/log/*log'` will result in a list of paths.
-One can also supply lists using shell calls such as
+One can also supply lists using shell calls.
+See below for examples..

 ## Usage